Understanding the power specs of amplifiers can be important when we are looking to buy a new model.

 In practice, for AV receivers, you will often find the best you will see is the power ratings for 2-channels driven.
 That’s OK.

+The front stereo pair will do most of the work anyway.
 Just make sure you compare like-with-like if you are comparing two different receivers.

 6. No Distortion